 - Clearly differentiate the “titles” of your paragraphs

 - Play on shapes and symmetry

 - Remember to let your text breathe to make it easy to read

-If you are presenting several distinct offers, one tip is to highlight one in relation to others: you focus your leads on a particular offer.
+If you are presenting several distinct offers, one tip is to highlight one in relation to others: focus your leads’ attention on a particular offer.

-The call to action is one of the things you need to pay attention to when working on your landing page.
+The call-to-action is one major thing you need to pay attention to when working on your landing page.

-As a reminder, a call-to-action is an element of your landing page which aims to trigger an action.
+As a reminder, a call-to-action is an element of your landing page that aims to trigger an action.

 - Buying a service/product

 A call-to-action must be seen as the culmination of your business proposal.
 It is introduced by sales pitches and highlighted in relation to the rest of your page.